Vortex solutions in the presence of Dark Portals: A model with an uncharged scalar

 In our search of vortex solutions for this model we are specially interested in the emergence of a hidden scalar condensate at $r=0$, triggered by an energy decrease leading to a stable condensate configuration at expenses of the visible scalar energy.
 This ``competing order'' phenomenon has been previously discussed in the context of superconducting superstrings \cite{Witten:1984eb}, topological defects \cite{shifman2013simple,PerezIpina:2018jcg} and, remarkably, in the context of condensed matter physics concerning the study of high-temperature superconductors \cite{2002}.

-{We shall consider the potential $V$ to be bounded from below and determine the conditions on its parameters in connection with the symmetry-breaking pattern.} {A study of the extrema of the potential energy in eq.~(\ref{eq:s3_Lag}) shows that there is a stable local minimum at $r\rightarrow \infty$ given by ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$), if the following condition is satisfied \be 2\gamma(v^2-\tilde \mu^2)>0,\,\,\,\, \Rightarrow v>\tilde \mu. \ee} A second stable minimum at $r\rightarrow \infty $ is possible given by ($\langle \phi\rangle$=0, $\langle \eta\rangle=\tilde{\mu}/\sqrt{2\zeta}$), if the following condition is satisfied \bb \tilde{\mu}^2>\zeta \lambda_1 v^2/\gamma. \ee Both local minima coexists as long as $\gamma>\lambda_1 \zeta$ in which case, the extremum ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$) is deeper whenever the relation \be \tilde{\mu}^2<v^2\sqrt{\frac{\lambda_1 \zeta}{\gamma}}, \ee holds.
+{We shall consider the potential $V$ to be bounded from below and determine the conditions on its parameters in connection with the symmetry-breaking pattern.} {A study of the extrema of the potential energy in eq.~(\ref{eq:s3_Lag}) shows that there is a stable local minimum at $r\rightarrow \infty$ given by ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$), if the following condition is satisfied \be 2\gamma(v^2-\tilde \mu^2)>0,\,\,\,\, \Rightarrow v>\tilde \mu. \ee} A second stable minimum at $r\rightarrow \infty $ is possible given by ($\langle \phi\rangle$=0, $\langle \eta\rangle=\tilde{\mu}/\sqrt{2\zeta}$), if the following condition is satisfied \bb \tilde{\mu}^2>\frac{\zeta \lambda v^2}{\gamma}. \ee Both local minima coexists as long as $\gamma>\lambda \zeta$ in which case, the extremum ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$) is deeper whenever the relation \be \tilde{\mu}^2<v^2\sqrt{\frac{\lambda \zeta}{\gamma}}, \ee holds.
 We shall consider in the following that the expectation value of the fields at $r\rightarrow \infty$ is given by ($\langle \phi\rangle=v$, $\langle \eta\rangle=0$) and therefore the relations of eqs.~(\ref{tresdos}) and (\ref{eq:s3_condicion2_minimo}) hold.

-We now proceed to a shift of the hidden gauge field $G_\mu$ already introduced in the previous section: \be G_\mu \rightarrow G_\m+\x A_\m, \ee and redefine the visible gauge field $ A_\m \rightarrow {A_\m}/{\sqrt{1-\x^2}}$ with $ e\rightarrow {e}/{\sqrt{1-\x^2}}$.
+It is possible to diagonalize the kinetic part of the gauge fields by performing a shift of the hidden gauge field $G_\mu$: \be G_\mu \rightarrow G_\m+\x A_\m, \ee and redefine the visible gauge field $ A_\m \rightarrow {A_\m}/{\sqrt{1-\x^2}}$ with $ e\rightarrow {e}/{\sqrt{1-\x^2}}$.
 In the present case, this shift decouples $G_\mu$ from the field equations and it magnetic field turns out to be given by \be B_G=\xi B_A. \ee This is analogue to what has been found in ref.~\cite{arias2014vortex}.
 After the shift \eqref{3.7} the kinetic mixing portal is absent from the Lagrangian which is left just with the scalar mixing term (HP) and the SGI interaction\footnote{We have not considered a Higgs-dark vector field portal because it cannot be induced since $\eta$ is uncharged under the $U_G(1)$.} Therefore, we will not include the hidden magnetic field in our discussions from now on, since it will just follow the behaviour of the visible magnetic field, diminished by $\xi$.
-Then, after the same re-definitions as in Section \ref{broken} one then ends with
+This leaves a simpler problem to solve.